Nazulka/Poster-Panda/TESTING.md

 * Each Product Card displays a product image, product name, price and category.
 Additionally, *edit* and *delete* buttons are displayed for the admin user.
 * *Back to top* button is working as intended and takes users to the top of the page.
-* When users click on the product card, it takes them to the Product Detail page for the selected product.
+* When users click on the product card, it navigates them to the Product Detail page for the selected product.

 - [x] **Product Detail Page**
 * The *Product Detail* page is correctly displaying product image, name, category as well as the full description for the product.
 * Users can select a value between 1 and 99 by *manually* entering it, by using *up* or *down* arrows or *+* and *-* buttons provided, in order for them to add the desired product quantity to the bag.
 Arrows and buttons are disabled functionally and style wise to stop users from increasing / decreasing values outside the valid numbers.
 * If value of less than 1 or greater than 99 is selected, the form validation error message is displayed informing users.
 * If user manually enters a value of 0 or greater than 100 and click on the *Add to bag* button, an error form validation message is displayed and quantity not added.
+* When a valid quantity is selected and *Add to Bag* button is clicked, the product is added to the bag.
+Users then see a confirmation toast message containing product image, price quantity and subtotal.
 * The *Add to Wishlist* button allows users to add the selected product to their wishlist.
 It is working as intended.

 * All website users can read reviews left by other customers.
 Reviews (if any) are displayed below the product description.